readthedocs/readthedocs.org/docs/user/custom-domains.rst

 Custom Domains
 ==============

-Custom domains allow you to serve your documentation from your own domain.
+You can serve your documentation project from your own domain, for instance ``docs.example.com``.
-For instance, this could be ``docs.example.com``.
 This is great for maintaining a consistent brand for your product and its documentation.

 *By default*, your documentation is served from a Read the Docs :ref:`subdomain <hosting:subdomain support>` using the project's :term:`slug`: